 Q: What are some tips for improving air duct efficiency?

 A: Never allow your air vents and registers to be blocked by furniture or other household objects.
 You should also regularly clean any vents that have dust or debris on them.

 Q: Why should I keep my ductwork well maintained?

 A: Maintaining and cleaning your ductwork helps your system run more efficiently, which extends the life of your heating and cooling equipment.
 And, of course, the cleaner air is far healthier for those who suffer from allergies or asthma – which is one in six Americans.

 Q: Does my duct system really get that dirty?

-A: Studies show that in a typical six-room home, up to 40 pounds of dust is created each year just through everyday living.
+A: Studies show that in a typical six-room home, up to 40 pounds of dust is created each year just from everyday living.
 We also generate significant quantities of pollutants and contaminants, potentially including mold and fungi, that are pulled into the HVAC system and recirculated five to seven times per day, causing a buildup of unhealthy elements in the ducts.

-A: Yes.
-According to the EPA’s Energy Star program, “Some homeowners choose to take on duct sealing as a do-it-yourself project.”
+A: According to the EPA’s Energy Star program, “Some homeowners choose to take on duct sealing as a do-it-yourself project.”
 The EPA offers tips for such homeowners, as well as those who choose to work with Heritage for duct improvement projects.